cloudfoundry/disaster-recovery-acceptance-tests/README.md

 ## Running DRATs in your CI

 We have shared a [task](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/drats) to run DRATS with your CI.
 This task reads credentials from environment variables.
-If you prefer a CATs like integration_config, we have another ci [task](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/drats-with-integration-config) for you.
+If you prefer a CATs like integration_config, we have another CI [task](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/drats-with-integration-config) for you.
 Both run-drats tasks establish an SSH tunnel using [`sshuttle`](http://sshuttle.readthedocs.io) so that they can run from outside the network.
-Note that the tasks will need to be run from a privileged container.
+Note the tasks will need to be run from a privileged container.
-You can also find your pipeline definition here: [pipeline](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/pipeline.yml)
+You can also find our pipeline definition here: [pipeline](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/tree/master/ci/pipeline.yml)

 ## Debugging your DRATS run